kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

+---
+layout: exam
+---

 # Practice Exam 8

-Click on the **Answer** button for the correct answer and its explanation.

-If this practice exam has been helpful to you please share it with others and react to this below.

----

 1. What is the main benefit of attaching security groups to an Amazon RDS instance?
     - A. Manages user access and encryption keys.